Blog >

 Example: how this already plays out

 Twilio is a great example.
-They rebuilt their documentation as a product, treating clarity as a competitive advantage.
+They rebuilt their documentation as a product, making it clearer, treating it as a competitive advantage.

 TREND 1: Not one AI bot – a system